Studio-23-xyz/com.studio23.ss2.audiosystem.fmod/Assets/Packages/com.studio23.ss2.audiosystem.fmod/README.md

 1. The EventsManager can be used to play, pause, unpause, stop events.
 All events, game wide can be paused and unpaused.
 Programmer sounds can be played.
 Local and global parameters can be changed.
 2. Every sound is played through a Custom Studio Event Emitter.
 The only difference between our custom emitter and FMOD's emitter is in how the event instance is initialized.
     - Sounds are not played through separate event intances.
     - Sounds are not played through ```PlayOneShot()```.
-This is to ensure the event instance isn't released automatically and it allows us to hold its reference so we can reuse it or pause/unpause it.
 3. Make sure the correct banks are loaded before playing a sound or creating an emitter, or else the sound won't play and will give you an error.
 4. Use ```Play()``` to play an event.
     - It will take the event we want to play and the gameobject from which it will play.
-    - By default, it will create an emitter on the GameObject and will set the event instance's ```STOP_MODE``` to ```ALLOWFADEOUT```.
+    - By default, it will create an emitter on the GameObject and and its AllowFadeout is set to true.
     - If the GameObject already has an emitter component, we can pass that emitter instead to initialize it.
+An Emitter can only be initialized once.
+So multiple Events will require multiple Emitters.
     - If an emitter of type "event and GameObject" already exists, it will just play the event.
 5. ```Pause()```,  ```UnPause()```, ```Stop()```, ```Release()```, ```LoadEventSampleData()```, work similarly, but they need an emitter of type "event and GameObject" to exist or else they will do nothing.
 6. ```PlayAllOfType()``` Plays all existing emitters of the same type of event.
 This does not create any emitters on its own.